 How to Fix OnePlus 5 WiFi Problems

-If you’re still having WiFi problems we have a few suggestions.
+If you’re having WiFi problems we have a few suggestions.
 For one, try turning it off and back on inside settings on the phone.
 It’s also a good idea to power down your WiFi router at home for a few minutes and turn it back on.
+Using a case prevents this from happening, too.

-Another option is to head into Settings > WiFi and forget your wireless network.
+Another option is to head to Settings > WiFi and forget your wireless network.
 Then search again and reconnect, put in the password, and try it again.
-Be on the lookout for more software updates aimed at improving WiFi.
+The Android 8.1 update had several WiFi stability tweaks and more are coming in Pie.

 How to Fix OnePlus 5 Bluetooth Problems

-WiFi isn’t the only one, as we hear complaints about Bluetooth with every new phone too.
+WiFi isn’t the only one, as we hear about Bluetooth complaints with every phone too.
 With a vast array of devices trying to connect issues are bound to surface.
 One user claims to have problems with WiFi, Bluetooth, and overall 4G LTE connectivity.

 Alternatively, once connected it randomly drops for some.
 At this time we have no solid fix for this, aside from deleting all pairing and starting over for a better bond.
-Then, hopefully it works.
+Then, hopefully, it works.
+That said, Google claims Bluetooth problems have officially ended with the Android 8.1 update, as they patched several issues.
+Are you still having problems?
+Let us know in the comment section below.

 How to Fix OnePlus 5 Fingerprint Scanner Problems

-Another popular issue we see complaints about is the fingerprint scanner.
-While many claim it’s extremely fast, others are having big problems.
+Another common complaint is regarding the fingerprint scanner.
+While it’s extremely fast for most, others some owners are reporting big problems.
 These are typically the device not recognizing a finger, or getting false readings while in a pocket.
-There is an option in settings that will prevent the phone from turning on in a pocket and vibrating from the scanner trying to get a reading.
+If you keep getting false scans in your pocket your battery is going to drain really fast.
+Thankfully, there is an option in settings that will prevent exactly that.

 How to Fix OnePlus 5 Screen “Jelly” Effect While Scrolling

-Does content on your screen look funny while using the phone?
+Does content on your screen look funny while using the phone or scrolling?
 If so, you’re not alone.
 Hundreds of users are reporting a weird scrolling issue where images on the screen seem to blur or turn to jelly while scrolling up or down a page.
 Our video below is a good example of what we’re talking about.

 How to Fix OnePlus 5 Camera Problems